Scaffold-Stark/ss2-docs/docs/recipes/AddControllerConnector.md

 ### Step 2: Create Controller Configuration

-Create a new file `controller.tsx` in `utils/scaffold-stark/`.
+Create a new file `index.tsx` in `nextjs/services/web3/controller/index.tsx`.
 You can also review different configurations in the [Cartridge Controller documentation](https://docs.cartridge.gg/controller/overview) to understand how to integrate [policies or sessions](https://docs.cartridge.gg/controller/sessions) and other powerful features, especially for gaming or UX improvements.

 <details>
 <summary>View full code</summary>